Online version revised and complete as of June 15, 2021.

 Upgrading provisions shall also apply to any non-supervisory employee temporarily assigned by the Company to train another employee in the following circumstances:

-(a) where the employee is being trained in a job to which he/she is not normally assigned or is brought in to learn a job;
+- Where the employee is being trained in a job to which they are not normally assigned or is brought in to learn a job;

-In the event that the accumulation of Temporary Upgrading in any one position or for any single employee exceeds ninety (90) days, the temporarily upgraded employee is then to be compensated at the salary group and level of the absent employee for a maximum period of 12 months.
+In the event that the accumulation of Temporary Upgrading in any one position or for any single employee exceeds ninety (90) days, the temporarily upgraded employee is then to be compensated at the salary group and level of the absent employee for a maximum period of twelve (12) months.

 The additional pay provisions set forth in section 32.1 of this Article shall not apply to part-time employees, nor shall they apply in cases where:

-(d) An employee is on a meal or break period.
+- An employee is on a meal or break period; or

-(e) An employee, currently in a senior classification, assigned to perform the duties of a classification in an equal or lower group, other than that which they are normally assigned.
+- An employee, currently in a senior classification, assigned to perform the duties of a classification in an equal or lower group, other than that which they are normally assigned; or

 The additional pay provisions set forth in sections 32.1.1, shall apply to part-time employees as well.